brownk96/french_101/source/placeToVisit.rst

 * The Arc de Triomphe, Paris - The Arc de Triomphe, at almost 200 years old, was built to honor the soldiers who fought for France, especially those that fought during the Napoleonic Wars.
-The Arc de Triomphe also holds the **Memorial Flame**, which has remained buring since it was first lit on November 11, 1923, 93 years as of this November.
+The Arc de Triomphe also holds the **Memorial Flame**, which has remained burning since it was first lit on November 11, 1923, 93 years as of this November.

 .. figure:: arc_de_triomphe.JPG